|

 "It's beautiful, darling!" she says.

 Then in the very next shot her right sleeve is back above her shoulder.
-And the Ziffels are at the door.

 What breed of cow was Eleanor?